ably/asset-tracking-backend-demo/README.md

 - `customerUsername`: The username of the Customer who created this Delivery requirement.
 - `from`: [Location](#location-type) of the Merchant.
 - `to`: [Location](#location-type) of the Customer.
-- `ablyToken`: The JSON Web Token (JWT) to be used to publish Location updates for this Delivery.
+- `ably.token`: The JSON Web Token (JWT) to be used to publish Location updates for this Delivery.
-- `mapboxToken`: The access token to be used for the Mapbox Navigation enhanced location engine.
+- `mapbox.token`: The access token to be used for the Mapbox Navigation enhanced location engine.

-The `mapboxToken` is static so apps do **not** need to handle the scenario that it changes from request to request.
+The `mapbox.token` is static so apps do **not** need to handle the scenario that it changes from request to request.
-This means that an Ably Asset Tracking SDK publisher instance may be created using the `mapboxToken` received from the first call to this endpoint, with the token value received from subsequent calls safely ignored.
+This means that an Ably Asset Tracking SDK publisher instance may be created using the token received from the first call to this endpoint, with the token value received from subsequent calls safely ignored.

 Example request: